karl24601/Pandocx/README.md

 **Existing files are overwritten** — Pandoc overwrites a same-named `.docx` without prompting.

-**The filter reverts to the placeholder** — Pandocx only writes `zotero.lua` when the file is absent, so this means the file went missing rather than being replaced.
-Reinstalling the plugin folder from scratch will do it.
-Keep a copy of your filter outside the plugin folder.
+**A modified filter reverted to the bundled one** — Pandocx rewrites `zotero.lua` only when the file is absent, so this means it went missing rather than being replaced; wiping and reinstalling the plugin folder will do it.
+If you maintain your own edits, keep a copy outside the plugin folder.

 ## Development